scaleway/terraform-provider-scaleway/docs/guides/mnq_with_nats_terraform_provider.md

   Terraform 0.14 has added the ability to mark variables as sensitive, which helps keep them out of your logs, so you should add `sensitive = true` to variables!
 ---

-* You can create a Credential easily using the Scaleway provider.
+* You can create Credentials easily using the Scaleway provider.
   Check our example below and more about authenticating with a Credentials File [here](https://docs.nats.io/using-nats/developer/connecting/creds)